Goto Chapter: Top 1 2 3 4 5 6 7 Bib Ind

 denotes a matrix representation of dimension n over a coefficient ring described by descr, which can be a prime power, (denoting the ring of integers), a description of an algebraic extension field, (denoting an unspecified algebraic extension field), or ℤ/m for an integer m (denoting the ring of residues mod m); for example, G <= GL(2a,4) and G <= GL(2b,4) denote two (nonequivalent) representations of dimension 2 over the field with four elements.

-After the representations, the programs available for gapname are listed.
 The following optional arguments can be used to restrict the overviews.

 std